 The seating areas face west, soaking up afternoon sunshine below a Cordyline palm tree's lofty canopy.
 While the end-of-terrace house is well-screened along the street, its west-facing boundary features an expanse of blue sky and greenery from neighbouring properties.
 The garden conveys our low upkeep design approach, where socialising zones are utilised often, and an indoor-outdoor setting is maximised through all types of weather.
 Synthetic grass, powder-coated planters and a steel bench provide warm tones; luminescent during daytime, and highly conducive to night-time garden lighting.

 6 dusk mode

 At sundown, the garden transforms into an opulent outdoor platform, renewed by well-lit geometric outlines and Palm trees which generate enduring, sculptural silhouettes.
 Utilising lighting techniques we often integrate into our city roof terraces, the matrix of gleaming LED lights crisscrossing the space invigorates the multitude of vistas throughout this modern home.
 Uplighting the tree trunks unveils textural bark, while downlighting from Cedar cladding reproduces the curvature of the bench onto the limestone below, augmenting sense of depth.

 7 bespoke pots

-We design countless, bespoke signature planters; custom-made and tailored for a perfect fit, to form distinctive focal points unique to each site and client.
-The pair of tall, streamlined vases outside the kitchen window are powder coated in taupe, and feature Libertia ‘Goldfinger’ from New Zealand.
-The grassy, orange foliage contrasts delicate white flowers in summertime above a vibrant, invigorating evergreen tuft.
-The all-weather planters and low maintenance perennials produce an elegant, low-key sculptural composition.
+We design countless bespoke signature planters; custom-made and tailored for a perfect fit, to form distinctive focal points unique to each site and client.
+The pair of tall streamlined vases outside the kitchen window is powder coated in taupe, and features Libertia ‘Goldfinger’ from New Zealand.
+The grassy orange foliage contrasts delicate white flowers in summertime above a vibrant, invigorating evergreen tuft.
+The all-weather planters, and aptly low maintenance perennials, produce an elegant, low-key sculptural composition.

 8 bench design